4nt0ineB/chadow/README.md

 ### Chadow client CLI
 By default, the main view is in live reload and shows the new messages and connected users in real time.
-Because it needs to clear up the screen, meaning that the user can't type commands or messages at the same time ('live reload' mode is indicated by the user's login being greyed out) The user has to press enter to enter the 'input' mode. (the user's login is then shown in color);
+Because it needs to clear up the screen, the user can't type commands or messages at the same time ('live reload' mode is indicated by the user's login being greyed out).
+The user has to press enter to switch to 'input mode' (the user's login is then shown in color).

 The input field allows multiline input.
-It works by escaping by writing '\' before pressing enter.
+It works by writing the character \ before pressing enter.
 In 'message mode' any input that is not a command is considered as message to be sent to the server.

 The user can type the following commands: